 Members Choice’s team of fraud analysts work around the clock to monitor purchase activity.
-We score each transaction to see the potential for fraud and we’ll contact you if we find something that doesn’t look right.
-We call this feature Fraud Protection.
+We score each transaction to see the potential for fraud and will contact you if we find something doesn’t look right.

 Here is how our Fraud System Works:

-If we spot unusual spending activity on your Debit and Credit Card we will make several attempts to contact you to confirm this activity.
+If we spot unusual activity on your Debit and Credit Card we will attempt to contact you to confirm the activity.
 Our systems will utilize SMS text messaging, and telephone calls to attempt contact.
-We ask that you respond to these messages, letting us know if the spending activity is legitimate.
+We ask that you respond to these messages, letting us know if the activity is legitimate.

 Our Fraud Protection team is available 24×7.
-Call us if you feel your card is involved in fraudulent activity or if you have any questions or concerns.
+Call us at the number provided below, if you feel your card is involved in fraudulent activity or if you have any questions or concerns.

 - Use our Mobile App to disable your Debit Card.